Game 6

-Game 6 (stylized as Game6) is a 2005 American film directed by Michael Hoffman, first presented at the Sundance Film Festival, released in the United States in 2006, and starring Michael Keaton.
-It follows a fictional playwright, Nicky Rogan, who has a new stage play opening on the same day the sixth game of the 1986 World Series is played.
-It realizes a 1991 screenplay by Don DeLillo, with a soundtrack written and performed by Yo La Tengo.
-The supporting cast features Robert Downey Jr., Bebe Neuwirth, Griffin Dunne, and Catherine O'Hara.
+Game 6 (stylized as Game6) is a 2005 American comedy drama film directed by Michael Hoffman.
+It stars Michael Keaton, Robert Downey Jr., Bebe Neuwirth, Griffin Dunne, and Catherine O'Hara.
+The plot follows fictional playwright Nicky Rogan, who has a new stage play opening on the same day of the sixth game of the 1986 World Series.
+The screenplay, written in 1991, is Don DeLillo's first script to be made into a film.
+The soundtrack is written and performed by Yo La Tengo.
+The film premiered at the Sundance Film Festival and was given a limited theatrical release on March 10, 2006.

 Plot

 Nicky Rogan has written several plays and has achieved success.
 It's now opening night of his latest effort and everyone around him assure him that this one will be the best yet.
 But as opening hour approaches, Rogan falls prey to doubts and fears, egged on by another playwright whose last work was trashed by the local newspaper's new drama critic, Steven Schwimmer.
 He eventually lets those fears drive him to resolve to kill the critic (who he assumes will also trash his play) and he procures a handgun with which to perform the deed.

 Instead of attending the play's opening night, Rogan spends time in a bar, accompanied by a lady cab driver and her grandson; earlier in the evening she misidentified Rogan as a local, small-time hoodlum but he doesn't correct her misidentification.

 They watch the crucial Game 6 of the 1986 World Series between the Boston Red Sox and the New York Mets.
 The Sox have won 3 games and could clinch the title by winning Game 6 but Rogan, a lifelong Sox fan, knows how easily the team can lose when they should win.
 He spends the evening waiting for the inevitable, even though the Sox are leading most of the time.
 When the inevitable does occur (due to an unexpected pair of errors at the end of the final inning), he snaps and leaves to take out his rage on the newspaper critic.

 Rogan not only finds the critic but sees him in the early stages of deflowering the playwright's daughter.
 He begins firing wildly and is finally calmed when he learns the critic is equally devastated by the Sox's loss.
 They end up together, watching an interminable rerun of the final error by Bill Buckner on a small television set in the critic's apartment.